-In our facebook group, we often hear from people who want information on relocating and or retiring to Florida.
+In our Facebook group, we often hear from people who want information on relocating or retiring to Florida.
 We get a good many questions on this subject, ranging from “where is a good place in Florida to move to?” to ” how much does it cost to live in Florida?”.
-Although the answers to these questions are really specific to the individual, there are certain facts that remain constant.
+Although the answers to these questions are really specific to the individual, certain facts remain constant.

-In our travels around the state we have made and continue to make observations and fact gathering that may be useful to persons contemplating relocation to our lovely sunshine state.
-When we find those useful pieces of information we will be posting it here.
+In our travels around the state, we have made and continue to make observations and fact-gathering that may be useful to persons contemplating relocation to our lovely sunshine state.
+When we find those useful pieces of information, we will be posting them here.

 Remember to check back from time to time as information will be added as we travel around this beautiful state and as other discussion questions and answers come up on our facebook group.

 - The State of Florida has no state income tax

 - You have to have a car and car insurance in Florida as Florida’s mass transit system is, for the most part, nonexistent.

 - A location with lower housing costs usually has a higher crime rate

 The cost of homeowners insurance is higher than the national average

 Due to the high hurricane losses, the insurance companies have had over the last several years, homeowner insurance costs have skyrocketed.
 In some areas, the cost is so high that it makes homeownership out of the question for some people, or worse yet, some areas are all but uninsurable.
 Some of the major insurance companies refuse to write policies in high-risk areas.
 Before purchasing a home or condo in Florida, it will be a good idea to get a homeowners insurance quote first to make sure that it fits your budget.